 - (a) Generally, butt fusion welding shall only be carried out on pipes that are of the same outside diameter, standard dimension ratio (SDR) and material (i.e., both pipes are PE100 or PE80b). - (b) Petrol powered chainsaws shall NOT be used to cut PE pipe. - (c) Fully automatic butt fusion welding machines shall NOT be used.
-A fully automatic machine completes a weld without prompting the operator to carry out checks. - Pipes of the same OD, but a different wall thickness, shall be joined using an (d) electrofusion coupler, or the wall of the pipe with the smaller SDR (that is the thicker wall) shall be machined to match the wall thickness of the pipe it is to be welded to. - (e) Only hydraulic butt fusion welding machines shall be used. - Semi-automatic welding machines are approved for use.
-A semi-automatic machine (f) cannot complete the weld without the operator checking, measuring and inputting a prompt for the machine to continue at critical stages (weld alignment, for example). - All equipment used for butt fusion welding shall be maintained as per (g) manufacturer's specifications and in good working order. - Pressure gauges shall be calibrated within the last six months and in readable (h) increments of at least 10 kPa. - The welding site shall be fully enclosed to protect it from environmental conditions (i) such as wind, windblown dust, rain, dirt and bright sun. - (i) Gravity PE100 pipes less than or equal to 160 OD and that are laid at a grade less than 2% shall be internally de-beaded.
+A fully automatic machine completes a weld without prompting the operator to carry out checks. - (d) Pipes of the same OD, but a different wall thickness, shall be joined using an electrofusion coupler, or the wall of the pipe with the smaller SDR (that is the thicker wall) shall be machined to match the wall thickness of the pipe it is to be welded to. - (e) Only hydraulic butt fusion welding machines shall be used. - (f) Semi-automatic welding machines are approved for use.
+A semi-automatic machine cannot complete the weld without the operator checking, measuring and inputting a prompt for the machine to continue at critical stages (weld alignment, for example). - (g) All equipment used for butt fusion welding shall be maintained as per manufacturer's specifications and in good working order. - (h) Pressure gauges shall be calibrated within the last six months and in readable increments of at least 10 kPa.

-&lt;sup>17 Industry guidelines Butt fusion jointing of PE pipes and fittings - recommended parameters.
+7 Industry guidelines Butt fusion jointing of PE pipes and fittings - recommended parameters.
 POP003.
 Plastics Industry Pipe Association of Australia Limited (PIPA).
 2018.

-&lt;sup>16 Industry guidelines.
+6 Industry guidelines.
 Electrofusion jointing of PE pipes and fittings for pressure applications.
 Issue 8.0.
 POP001.
 Plastics Industry Pipe Association of Australia Limited (PIPA).
 2019.
-Industry guidelines Polyethylene (PE) pipes and fittings for compressed air.
-POP002.
-Plastics Industry Pipe Association of Australia Limited (PIPA).
-2014.